 Hi there.
 Welcome to my website.
 To take a short-cut directly to information about one of my books, my academic work and credentials, examples of my illustrations, and my services, head to the menu at the top of the page now, where you will also find a career overview.
 Otherwise, keep reading.
-And visit my Blog for book excerpts and archived articles.
+And visit my Blog for book excerpts, archived magazine articles, and original posts.

 What I do

 I am the author or co-author of about twenty works of non-fiction (and counting), and have published innumerable magazine articles.
 I’ve written widely on history, business, the environment, and sport.
 While I have published recent works with academic presses, my writing is pitched at the discerning general reader, and I pride myself in explaining complex things for general audiences.
 You can find entries I have written for Henry Hudson, John Cabot, Nortel, and Tim Hortons at the Canadian Enclopedia, a resource aimed at school-age readers.
 Other clients include Cottage Life, ON Nature, and UC Observer.
 I provide editorial services to publishers and individuals.
 I also work as an illustrator and a graphic designer.
 In my spare time, I’m a landscape artist.

 My first pass through higher ed was at McMaster University, where I studied painting, drawing, sculpture, printmaking, and art history.
 I hold a PhD in history (York University, 2015), and was a postdoctoral fellow at the University of Waterloo.
 While I was a staff writer with the Financial Post in the late 1980s, I completed my Canadian Securities Course.